Heavy-Tailed Features and Empirical Analysis of the Limit Order Book Volume Profiles in Futures Markets: Results and discussions on model estimation and goodness of fit for LOB volume profiles

-For the precious metals explored, the most prominent of the heavy-tailed volume profiles is the GOLD futures which had a mean shape parameter of 1.5076 and consistently heavy tailed behavior intra-daily throughout all trading days in 2010.
+For the precious metals explored, the most prominent of the heavy-tailed volume profiles is the GOLD futures which had a mean tail index parameter $\alpha$ of 1.5076 and consistently heavy tailed behavior intra-daily throughout all trading days in 2010.
 GOLD also demonstrated a strongly right skewed distribution for the volume profile at level 1 of the bid and ask.
-During 2010, the worldwide volume of futures contracts over precious metals, of which GOLD and SILVER are members, increased from $76,869,990$ traded contracts in 2009 to $85,066,263$ in 2010.
-This constituted an increase of $10.66\%$ worldwide.
-However, by region the story was vastly different, with the asset GOLD analyzed in this study and which trades on the CME, saw an increase of $48.0\%$ in total volume of contracts between 2009 and 2010.
-Gold futures that trade on Tocom (not considered in this paper) saw an increase of $20.9\%$ from 2009 to 2010 and conversely, Gold M Futures and Gold Futures that trade on the MCX saw a decrease of $-14.4\%$ and $-10.2\%$, respectively.
-Silver futures grew consistently on all exchanges throughout the 2009 to 2010 period, most notably on the CME exchange where the data was assessed with a very large increase in total volume of contracts of $65.9\%$ \footnote{\url{http://www.futuresindustry.org/downloads/Sept_Volume(rev).pdf}}.
-The results for the Silver futures demonstrated a few marked periods in which the intra-daily volume profile on both the bid and ask became exceptionally heavy tailed in nature, most noticeably in the mid-year in which the ask side had tail index values around $\alpha \approx 1$.
+The results for SILVER demonstrated a few marked periods in which the intra-daily volume profile on both the bid and ask became exceptionally heavy tailed in nature, most noticeably in the mid-year in which the ask side had tail index values around $\alpha \approx 1$.